Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Inherited syndromes.
 Children with rare inherited syndromes including Rothmund-Thomson and Li-Fraumeni are at increased risk for developing bone cancer.

 Age.
-Teenagers undergoing a growth spurt, and young adults in their early 20s, are at highest risk for the most common primary bone cancer.
+Teenagers undergoing a growth spurt, and young adults in their early 20s, are at highest risk for the most common types of primary bone cancer.
 There may be a link between rapid normal bone growth and the formation of bone tumors, which is rapid, abnormal, uncontrolled bone growth.

 Bone marrow transplant.
 A few people who have had a bone marrow transplant have later developed bone cancer.